 In today’s rapidly evolving world, leadership is often misunderstood and idealized.
 In his new book, Marcos Peña, former chief of cabinet during Mauricio Macri’s presidency in Argentina, invites a deeper exploration of leadership, focusing on personal connection and mental health.
 Peña’s book The Art of Going Up and Down the Mountain (El arte de subir [y bajar] la montaña, 2024) highlights the importance of mental health in leadership, to prepare them to exercise a more connected leadership so that leaders can promote healthy decision making processes.
 Healthy nutrition, breathing exercises, and connection with the natural world are some of the practices he brings forth in his book, as well as promoting connection with others.
 Leaders thrive when they foster empathy, presence, and emotional expression, cultivating deeper relationships.
 Through his book, Peña aims to humanize leadership by emphasizing connection to oneself, others, and nature for healthier, more effective leadership in today's frenetic world.
-The Georgetown Americas Institute is pleased to host a conversation with Peña on the themes addressed in his book and his views on leadership.
+The Georgetown Americas Institute was pleased to host a conversation with Peña on the themes addressed in his book and his views on leadership.

 Featuring